 US service member killed in action in Afghanistan

-KABUL, Afghanistan (AP) — An American service member was "killed in action" in Afghanistan, the U.S. military said Saturday without offering further details about the service member's identity or the circumstances surrounding their death.
+KABUL, Afghanistan (AP) — An American service member was killed in action in Afghanistan, the U.S. military said Saturday without offering details about the service member's identity or the circumstances surrounding the death.

 Mujahed said two U.S. service personnel were killed when Taliban militants attacked a tank in Sayed Abad district of central Wardak province, barely 70 kilometers (40 miles) south of the Afghan capital, Kabul.
 The discrepancy between the number of fatalities given by the U.S. and the Taliban could not immediately be explained, but the Taliban often exaggerate their claims.

-Separately, a gunbattle in the capital of Badghis province in the country's northwest left three police dead, provincial governor Abdul Ghafur Malikzai said.
+Separately, a gun battle in the capital of Badghis province in the country's northwest left three police dead, provincial governor Abdul Ghafur Malikzai said.
 Militants attacked a government compound in the provincial capital, Qala-e-Naw, from a position in a nearby hotel.
-Badghis health department chief Abdul-Latif Roustaie told The Associated Press that 10 people were wounded.

-Officials said two of the gunmen were killed and one suspect had yet to be apprehended.
+Hours after the firing began, Malikzai told The Associated Press the attack was over and two militants were killed and two arrested.
+The number of wounded rose to 20, he said.
+It still wasn't known who was behind the attack.

 Afghanistan's police and military personnel come under near-daily attacks and have suffered staggering casualties in recent months, most often at the hands of Taliban insurgents, who say the war will continue as long as U.S. and NATO forces are still in Afghanistan.